 New Leash rescued a dog that had been used as bait in a dog-fighting ring.
 She was completely shut down and emotionally and physically broken.
 We took her to prison where she was paired with a handler who showered her with love, patience and care.
 Today this dog is a certified therapy dog and one of the Purina Ambassador Therapy dogs.
 She also has spent many hours at the Ronald McDonald House playing with the children who are sick.

-Would you share something about yourself?
+Would you share something funny that happened at your organization?